 If a person is accused of a violation, they will be brought before a district or superior court judge.
 At this time, a representative from the Attorney General's Office will present facts to the judge.
 If the judge rules the facts to be supportive of a violation, the judge may hold the accused without bail for a period of up to 10 days before the person is entitled to a hearing.
 On the 10th day, a hearing must commence or bail must be set.

 Not every criminal defense lawyer knows how to defend against allegations of probation violations.
-Attorney Tom Thomasian has successfully conducted numerous probation and bail violation hearings in both district and superior courts.
+Our attorneys have successfully conducted numerous probation and bail violation hearings in both district and superior courts.
 If a person is on bail and they are accused of not keeping the peace and being of good behavior, they will most likely need a hearing to prove otherwise.

 Probation and bail violation hearings are some of the more difficult legal proceedings because the standard of guilt is extremely low.
-In Rhode Island, in order to be found as a violator, a judge need only be reasonably satisfied that the defendant did not keep the peace and be of good behavior.
-If the judge is reasonably satisfied in a probation violation hearing, they can sentence the defendant to all, some, or none of the time left of the individual's sentence.
+In Rhode Island, in order to be found as a violator, a judge must be convinced by a preponderance of the evidence that the defendant did not keep the peace and be of good behavior.
+If this standard is satisfied, a judge can sentence the defendant to all, some, or none of the time left of the individual's sentence.

 You cannot afford to hire an inexperienced lawyer if you’ve been accused of a probation violation in Rhode Island or anywhere in Massachusetts.
 Don’t take chances with your future freedom.

-Contact The Law Office of Thomas C. Thomasian, Esq. to schedule a free consultation with a Rhode Island criminal defense lawyer.
+Contact The Law Office of Thomas C. Thomasian, Esq. to schedule a FREE consultation with a Rhode Island probation violation lawyer.